 In addition, there are plenty of expansion packs you can download from producers like Chris Lord Alge, Terry Date, and David Bendeth.

-Free Drum VSTs?
+Free Drum VST Plugins?

 For those on a budget, check out some of these free drum VSTs.
 My favorite on the list below is the MT Power Drumkit 2.